VR-Game-Programming/HeadTurner/Application Analysis/readme.txt

 First, please ensure you have RStudio or any other R code IDE installed beforehand, so we can proceed with the following steps.
 You can follow this installation instruction for RStudio: https://www.youtube.com/watch?v=oaHsmgULh7I

+Then, open RStudio and locate the console.
+Please type install.packages("ggplot2") in the console and press Enter, as we will be using ggplot2 in the code.

 In SourceCode.R, we have documented the plans we developed during the research period.
 Currently, we are using plan 4 to demonstrate the analysis of head rotation when using different apps.
 This file serves as a record of our "thinking path," and it may appear somewhat messy.
 You can skip this file if you only want to know how to create the plots for the paper.
 However, if you want to understand our thought process, you can refer to this file and follow the comments within the code.

 In Plan 4(Real).R, you will find all the necessary code to generate the required plots.
 Please follow the instructions in that file.